kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/metering/_index.en.md

 - Cluster name
 - Cluster ID
 - Cluster labels
-- Average available CPU cores
+- Average available CPU cores (deprecated, likely to be removed in future releases)
-- Total used CPU seconds
+- Total used CPU seconds (deprecated, likely to be removed in future releases)
 - Average available memory bytes
 - Average used memory bytes
 - Average number of used nodes